kayg04/kayg.org/content/notes/docker-mtu-proxmox-sdn.md

 [...]
 ```

-This is problematic because now certain websites are inaccessible (see: [[bridge-mtu-proxmox]]) but moreso because it breaks [[comments|comments on my website]] for users of GitHub and Microsoft.
+This is problematic because now certain websites are inaccessible (see: [[./bridge-mtu-proxmox]]) but moreso because it breaks [[../updates/comments|comments on my website]] for users of GitHub and Microsoft.
 And I am a GitHub user!
 ## The Solution

 Change the docker network MTU.
 The advice that floats around the internet is this: